USS Brill: October 1944–February 1945

 Following shakedown training off New England, Brill got underway from New London, Connecticut, on 7 December 1944 bound for the Panama Canal.
-After transiting the canal, Brill took part in intensive training near the Perlas Islands in the Gulf of Panama between 17 and 21 December2944.
+After transiting the canal, Brill took part in intensive training near the Pearl Islands in the Gulf of Panama between 17 and 21 December 1944.
 Then, on 23 December 1944, she departed the Submarine Base at Balboa in the Panama Canal Zone for Pearl Harbor, Hawaii, where she arrived on 8 January 1945.

 Brill spent a week at Pearl Harbor undergoing voyage repairs and torpedo training before getting underway for the Mariana Islands on 28 January 1945.
 She conducted drills and battle problems en route and arrived at Saipan on 9 February 1945.